-Location Description orbixhlq.DEMO.IMS.CBL.SRC (SIMPLESV) This is the source code for the IMS server mainline module, which is generated when you run the JCL in orbixhlq.Demo.IMS.CBL.BLD.JCLLIB(SIMPLIDL) .
+Location Description orbixhlq.DEMO.IMS.CBL.SRC (SIMPLESV) This is the source code for the IMS server mainline module, which is generated when you run the JCL in orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB(SIMPLIDL) .
 (The IMS server mainline code is not shipped with the product.
 You must run the SIMPLIDL JCL to generate it.) orbixhlq.DEMO.IMS.CBL.SRC (SIMPLES) This is the source code for the IMS server implementation module. orbixhlq.DEMO.IMS.CBL.SRC (SIMPLECL) This is the source code for the IMS simple client module. orbixhlq.DEMO.IMS.CBL.SRC (DATACL) This is the source code for the IMS two-phase commit client module. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPLIDL) This JCL runs the Orbix IDL compiler.
-See "Orbix IDL Compiler" on page 64 for more details of this JCL and how to use it. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPLESB) This JCL compiles and links the IMS server mainline and IMS server implementation modules to create the SIMPLE server program. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPLECB) This JCL compiles the IMS simple client module to create the SIMPLE client program. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (DATACB) This JCL compiles the IMS two-phase commit client module. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPLIOR) This JCL obtains the IMS server's IOR (from the IMS server adapter).
+See "Orbix IDL Compiler" on page 62 for more details of this JCL and how to use it. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPLESB) This JCL compiles and links the IMS server mainline and IMS server implementation modules to create the SIMPLE server program. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPBDSB) This JCL compiles and links the IMS server mainline and IMS server implementation modules to create the SIMPLE server program when using a COBOL compiler later than version 4.2. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPLECB) This JCL compiles the IMS simple client module to create the SIMPLE client program. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPBDCB) This JCL compiles the IMS simple client module to create the SIMPLE client program when using a COBOL compiler later than version 4.2. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (DATACB) This JCL compiles the IMS two-phase commit client module. orbixhlq.DEMO.IMS.CBL.BLD.JCLLIB (SIMPLIOR) This JCL obtains the IMS server's IOR (from the IMS server adapter).
 A client of the IMS server requires the IMS server's IOR, to locate the server object.